-The Hungarian wine merchant and vine grower Zsigmond Teleki (1854-1910) inherited about five yokes of vineyards from his father.
-As a young man he travelled all over Europe and founded a wine export business in 1881.
-Motivated by the peak of the phylloxera plague throughout Europe towards the end of the century and government subsidies to combat it, he founded a private vine nursery in Villány for the breeding of rootstock vines.
-He recognised early on the importance of making the right choice depending on variety and soil type.
-He was advised by his Austrian friend Ing.
-Franz Kober (1864-1943).
-In cooperation with him the famous rootstock Kober 5 BB was developed.
+The Hungarian wine merchant and vine breeder Zsigmond Teleki (1854-1910) inherited around five yokes of vineyards from his father.
+He travelled all over Europe as a young man and founded a wine export business in 1881.
+Motivated by the peak of the phylloxera plague throughout Europe towards the end of the century and government subsidies for combating it, he founded a private nursery in Villány for the breeding of rootstocks.
+He recognised early on the importance of the right selection depending on variety and soil type.
+He was advised by his Austrian friend Franz Kober (1864-1943).
+In cooperation with him, he developed the famous rootstock Kober 5 BB, which is still used today.